 Read our full Wolfenstein II: The New Colossus review

 Wolfenstein returned to PlayStation 4 as a story-driven, character-focused first-person shooter.
 Doom did not.
-For the reboot of its classic first-person shooter series, Id Software focused only on what truly matters in a Doom game – killing demons – and it paid off in a big way.
+For the reboot of its classic first-person shooter series, Id Software focused only on what truly matters in a Doom game — killing demons — and it paid off in a big way.
 Shotguns, rocket launchers, assault rifles, a chainsaw, and the classic “BFG” are all available to slaughter the hellspawn, and slaughter them you will.
-With gorgeous world design and grotesque monsters to fight, Doom is Id Software at its absolute best, and we can’t wait for Doom Eternal to take the action to Earth.
+With gorgeous world design and grotesque monsters to fight, Doom is Id Software at its absolute best.
+Its sequel, Doom Eternal was also positively received following its launch.

 Read our full Doom review